eclipse-edc/docs/developer/wip/for-contributors/data-plane/data-plane-extensions.md

 Given a `DataFlowStartMessage`, an implementation of a `TransferService` can transfer data from a `sourceDataAddress` to a `destinationDataAddress`.

 The `TransferService` does not specify how the transfer should happen.
-It can be internally in the data plane or it could leverage on external and more performant system.
+It can be processed internally in the data plane or it could delegate out to external (and more specialized) systems.

 Relevant methods of the `TransferService` are: